-As a young child I was always money hungry and fascinated by entrepreneurship.
+As a young child, I was always money hungry and fascinated by entrepreneurship.
 I attribute my premature interest to my father who was an entrepreneur; I looked up to him and influencers like Grant Cardone.
-In aspiration to be like them I started my first business venture when I was in 7th grade-- hosting my own Minecraft server with my cousin.
-I would spend 10–12 hours every day teaching myself how to code, and setting up my server.
+In aspiration to be like them, I started my first business venture when I was in 7th grade, hosting my own Minecraft server with my cousin.
+I would spend 10–12 hours every day teaching myself how to code and setting up my server.
 With maturity came leaving behind Minecraft, and the server I created.
-In the end I made $600 from this venture and gained a priceless experience that would lead to my success in the algorithmic trading world.
+In the end, I made $600 from this venture and gained a priceless experience that would lead to my success in the algorithmic trading world.

-Finally, the summer going into sophomore year I incorporated my company, StockedUp, and stopped playing all my high school sports.
-Stockedup was growing fast and I genuinely had a passion for what I was doing.
+Finally, the summer going into sophomore year, I incorporated my company, StockedUp, and stopped playing all my high school sports.
+StockedUp was growing fast and I genuinely had a passion for what I was doing.

-After coding the stock trading strategy, I made it my first trading robot-- a piece of software that trades completely automatically all day long.
+After coding the stock trading strategy, I made it my first trading robot — a piece of software that trades completely automatically all day long.
 I decided to launch the software on my birthday!
 I launched the software, and I ended up losing half of my account value (thousands of dollars) in 15 minutes.
 It was a disappointment for me to see my software fail, but it just pushed me to study harder.
 Looking back on it, I am so glad this happened because it strengthened my character, and forced me to get creative.

-I am now to the point where I have grown my personal account, made invaluable connections a few very powerful traders and even have a couple institutions looking to buy my software.
+I am now to the point where I have grown my personal account, made invaluable connections with a few very powerful traders, and even have a couple of institutions looking to buy my software.
 The StockedUp Facebook group has 3,000 members and is growing at a rapid pace.
 A lot of members like to follow the straddles that I post every week.
-The group has become an amazing place to discuss trading ideas, ask questions and network.
+The group has become an amazing place to discuss trading ideas, ask questions, and network.
 I have dedicated about 10,000 hours of study to this industry and it is relieving to say that my dedication has paid off.
 I am glad I never quit.